Rabdophaga rosariella

 Rabdophaga rosariella is a species of gall midge which forms galls on sallows (Salix species).
 It was first described by Jean-Jacques Kieffer in 1897.

 Description

 The gall is a small rosette, most often in an axillary bud on sallows.
 In Britain sallow usually refers to S. aurita, S caprea, S. cinerea and the hybrids between these species.
-The rosette leaves are not obviously hairy and the full grown larva does not have a sternal spatula (i.e. a structure on the underside of the thorax of the final (third) instar larva of Cecidomyiidae).
+The rosette leaves are not obviously hairy and the fully grown larva does not have a sternal spatula (i.e. a structure on the underside of the thorax of the final (third) instar larva of Cecidomyiidae).
 Larvae of R. rosariella are unique as all other known Rabdophaga larvae have a sternal spatula.

 Distribution

 Recorded from Belgium and Great Britain.